kosticlab/pan_ecological_gene_universe/README.md

 get_number_genes_per_sample_clean.Rmd uses count_gene_number_OV2.bash which clusters the human specific genes at 30% identity.

 get_number_genes_per_sample_clean.Rmd also uses count_gene_number_nonhuman_OV2.bash which gets the sequences of each gene in non human samples and then clusters them at 30% identity.

+### Annotate every raw open reading frame in every sample using LCA algorithm

+annotate_raw_orfs/annotate_raw_orfs.Rmd is the master file used to run all code.

+annotate_raw_orfs/run_CAT contains scripts that use the CAT software to run the LCA algorithm on each ORF.

+annotate_raw_orfs/run_DIAMOND_with_CAT_postprocessing contains scripts that use the DIAMOND to align ORFs to the NR database and then uses the CAT post-processing scripts.

+The only difference between scripts in run_DIAMOND_with_CAT_postprocessing and run_CAT is that run_CAT also annotates contigs but we don't use that information anyway.

+### Calculate the heatmap showing distance between each ecology

+subsampled_overlap_analysis_revision has all scripts to calculate heatmap in Figure 2 as well as the alpha and beta diversities at the species and gene level.
+Also, unique cow gene figures are also in this folder.